rspamd/rspamd.com/doc/modules/rbl.md

 From version 2.0, both `EMAILS` and `SURBL` modules are deprecated in honor of the rules for RBL module.
 Old rules are automatically converted by Rspamd on start.
 If you have your custom rules in either `SURBL` or `EMAILS` module then they are converted in a way to have priority over RBL modules to allow smooth migration.
-However, the new rules should be written for RBL module only as `SURBL` and `Emails` modules transition phase will not last forever.
+However, the new rules should be written for RBL module only as `SURBL` and `EMAILS` modules transition phase will not last forever.
 `SURBL` performs scanning of URL's found in messages against a list of known DNS lists.
 It can add different symbols depending on the DNS replies from a specific DNS URL list.